Our Training Locations

 If you passed your category B licence after January 1997 you would need to follow the steps below to obtain your category D1 licence:

-- Apply for the provisional entitlement using form D2, we can supply this to you or you can get one online from the DVSA here: Order DVLA forms – GOV.UK (www.gov.uk)
+- Apply for the minibus licence entitlement using the D2 provisional licence application form, we can supply this to you or you can get one online from the DVSA here: Order DVLA forms – GOV.UK (www.gov.uk)

-- Apply for and attend a medical using the form D4, again we can help you to book this part of the process and help you with the forms.
+- Apply for and attend a medical examination using the D4 medical application form.
+Again, we can help you to book this part of the process and help you with the forms.

 - Attend and pass the theory tests required.
 There are 2 if you wish to drive a D1 vehicle privately.
-If you want to drive a D1 vehicle (minibus) for hire and reward you will need to complete the third theory test which is the CPC Module 2 case study theory test.
+If you want to drive a Category D1 vehicle for hire and reward, you will need to complete the third theory test which is the CPC Module 2 case study theory test.

 - If you pass your D1 practical test and you wish you drive a minibus for hire and reward then you will need to take a further practical test which is the Module 4 CPC.
 This is a show me tell me practical where you are required to demonstrate your knowledge and ability in areas such as vehicle safety, securing loads and your ability to manage emergency situations.

-- Once you have passed your theory you are ready for your practical driver training.
-You will be taught by one of our highly skilled instructors.
-You will learn how to drive the vehicle safely on the road and practice the manoeuvres required to pass the D1 DVSA practical test.
+- Once you have passed your theory test, you will then begin your practical driver training.
+This is where you will learn how to drive the vehicle safely on the road and practice the manoeuvres required to pass the D1 practical test.

-- When you are ready you will then sit for your DVSA practical driving test.
+- When you are ready, and when your instructor thinks you are prepared, you will then complete your practical driving test.

 What vehicle can I drive with a D1 category added to my licence?

-By obtaining a D1 category on your licence you will be able to drive a minibus.
+By obtaining a the Minibus entitlement, you will be allowed to drive a Passenger Carrying Vehicle (PCV).
 The DVSA define this as vehicles with:

 - No more than 16 passenger seats